Max-sudo/R-Projects/README.md

 This script is meant to mimic the df.profile_report() function from the pandas_profiling package in python.

-The function will report the following for all variables:
+The function will report the following for all variables:<br/>
-  -Missingness
+  -Missingness<br/>
   -Mean / median / variation
   -Potential outliers
   -Percent of unique values